Lemony Yellow Split Pea Recipe

-If you like split peas you’re going to love this Lemony Yellow Split Pea Side Dish.
-Even for those who insist on leaving out the cilantro, this is one of the most interesting flavor combinations I’ve tasted in a long time.
-If you’re watching carbs you might need to limit portion sizes for this, but a small amount of this sharing the plate with a nice piece of fish or meat and a salad would make a lovely meal.
+If you like split peas you’re going to love this Lemony Yellow Split Pea Recipe.
+Even for those who opt for leaving out the cilantro, this was one of the most interesting flavor combinations I’ve tasted in a long time.
+If you’re watching carbs you might want to limit portion size.
+But a small amount of this sharing the plate with a nice piece of fish or meat and a salad would make a lovely meal.
+Or see the suggestions below for ideas to make it as part of a vegetarian meal.

-I’m guessing at least some of you are looking at this suspiciously, but if you’ve ever eaten Indian food and enjoyed one of the creamy lentil stew dishes in the category called Dal, this is the same idea except the yellow split peas are left a little firmer.
-This dish is vegan, and for vegetarians this would make a wonderful stew-like main dish.
-Even if you’ve never cooked anything like this, I urge you to be adventurous and I bet you’ll be surprised how much you like it.
+If you’ve eaten Indian food and enjoyed one of the creamy lentil stew dishes in the category called Dal, this recipe using yellow split peas is the same idea.
+The main difference is that in this recipe split peas are left a little firmer.
+And this yellow split pea recipe is vegan, and for vegetarians this could make a wonderful stew-like main dish.
+Even if you’ve never cooked anything like this, I bet you’ll be surprised how much you like it!

 What ingredients do you need for this recipe?